Are you Surfing the Wrong Board?

 Finding the Volume of a Surfboard and the Use of CAD programs

-In days gone past, volume was considered, but rarely ever measured.
+In past years, volume was considered, but rarely ever measured.
 You used to just feel the rails and throw the board under your arm to get an idea of how she was going to float.

-Lots of people still swear by this and for the most part, it’s still a good system.
-If you have some surfing experience, you will always be able to use the feel test to know to some degree how that board will perform for you.
+Lots of people still swear by the old board under the arm test, and for the most part, it’s still a good way to feel out a board.
+If you have some surfing experience, you will always be able to use this method and know to some degree how that board will perform for you.

 The use of CAD programs have allowed shapers to easily find and refine a surfboard’s volume without going through the painstaking and sometimes inaccurate method of using a displacement tank to do so.
 This makes it easier to dial in ones equipment for optimal performance.
 As noted above, an advanced surfer can feel the difference in as little as .5L change in volume.